Appleooo/Paceholder/README.md

 # Paceholder

 ## Setup
-1. Packages need to be installed on your local environment: use Homebrew to intall Node, Watchman, React Native CLI, cocoapos \
+1. Packages need to be installed on your local environment: use Homebrew to intall Node, Watchman, React Native CLI, cocoapos.
 ```bash
 $ brew install node \
 $ brew install watchman \